ASSERT-KTH/slumps/crow/README.md

 CROW is implemented as an event-based system.
 We presented a general flow overview in the figure above.
 The general pipeline is as follow, we passed a C file, it is compiled and an "Launch Souper exploration" message is sent to the superdiversifier, during the exploration phase, for each found replacement (and replacement combinations as well), a "Generate variant" message is sent to the generators.
 A generator, generates the bitcode file using a found potential replacement and emits a "Bitcode to Wasm" message.
 For all generated files in the system a "Store" message is sent to save the files, i.e. all bitcodes from the generators and all Wasm files.

-Since the system is event-based, the messages can be emited for any pipeline worker.
-For example, if you want to generate variants from a bitcode file instead of a C file, you can call the `bc2wasm.py` script, it will read the bitcode file and will send it for exploration and the remaining flow will be executed.
+Since the system is event-based, the messages can be emited for any stage of the pipeline.
+For example, if you want to generate variants from a bitcode file instead of a C file, you can call the `bc2wasm.py <bitcode file>` script, it will read the bitcode file and will send it for exploration and the remaining variants generation flow will be executed.

 ## Repo structure